 You know how I love my rice.
 It’s the perfect, inexpensive, blank canvas for any meal.
 I’ve been stuck on my favorite yellow jasmine rice for years, but sometimes I want my rice to be a little more subtle.
 That’s where cumin rice comes in.
-This is not a traditional jeera rice recipe, but rather my “what works for me” version of jeera.
+This is not a traditional jeera rice recipe, but rather my “what works for me” version of jeera rice.
 I always keep jasmine rice in my cabinet, so I used that instead of basmati, and I loooove butter with rice, so I used that in place of cooking oil or ghee.
-If you want to make this recipe vegan, you can just swap out the butter for your favorite cooking oil.
+The result is a subtle but flavorful rice that I know I’ll be making often!

-Where can you get cumin seeds?
-They’re likely to be very expensive in major grocery stores because they’re not a common ingredient used in American cooking.
-I got mine from Whole Foods in the bulk spices section, which is nice because I was able to buy a tablespoon or so at a time.
+Cumin seeds are usually very expensive in major grocery stores because they’re not a common ingredient used in American cooking.
+Instead, check the bulk spices section at stores like Whole Foods, which is also nice because you can buy a tablespoon or so at a time.
 If you have any international markets in your area, especially those specializing in Indian food, you can probably find them there for a steal.
 I hope you can get your hands on some because they’re SO good!

 - 1 Tbsp butter ($0.11)